Serving Durham Region & Surrounding Area

 Overheating is a significant cause of furnace short cycling.
 This problem often arises from blocked exhaust pipes or intake vents, preventing the system from functioning correctly.
 When these are obstructed, the furnace might turn off to avoid potential damage, leading to frequent cycling.

 – Solution: Keep exhaust pipes and intake vents clear.
 Regular checks can help identify any blockages.
 Look for leaves, snow, or any debris that might obstruct these critical components.
+On high-efficiency furnaces, the intake and exhaust PVC pipes usually exit through an exterior wall, and drifting snow or ice is a frequent culprit in the Durham Region — a quick look outside after every heavy snowfall can prevent a mid-winter shutdown.
 Clearing these pathways allows your furnace to breathe, ensuring it operates without overheating.

 Oversized Furnace Challenges

 – Solution: Consult with professionals to determine if your furnace is the right size.
 An evaluation by an HVAC expert can offer guidance on whether your system’s size suits your home’s heating needs.
-If upsizing is necessary, it ensures better efficiency and even heating.
+If a mismatch is confirmed, right-sizing the equipment at replacement time ensures better efficiency and even heating.

 Solutions to Furnace Short Cycling

 Addressing furnace short cycling involves a combination of regular checks and professional help.
-Here are straightforward steps to troubleshoot:
+Work through these steps in order — from the simplest and safest to the ones that call for a technician:

 These measures help maintain a comfortable, efficient heating system, particularly important in Oshawa’s winters.